If you look back over 2013, could you tell me how much business your website generated? Is your business even set up to be able to find out?

 OK, Got it… Why are there Ranking Factors?

 Well, search engines like Google and Bing want you to come back to their site to use Search over and over again.
 In order to do that, they’ve become very interested in delivering the best Search Results for the term you searched for.
 And for that to happen, they created these factors that contribute to returning results.
 The more factors a website complies with, the better the chances are for it displaying higher than other sites.
+(It’s important to note that the Factors that we talk about are only guesses as to what they can be, since the search engines keep these very secret.
+But the people that are guessing what these factors are, are incredibly bright people, using very sophisticated methods of determining these types of things).

 Each factor is given a certain “Weight” (For example “Links from other sites” Weighs more – or has more value than “Age of website”). Ā Those Factors are put together with the other 200-ish Factors in a very complex Algorithm that the search engines uses to compare websites to each other in order to display the best results for a given search term.